Video: Ditch Witch’s Orange Intel Shows Where Fleet Telematics Is Headed Next

 Telematics isn’t just tracking machines these days.
-It’s running jobsites.
-The latest platforms act like command centers, pulling in data from every corner of an operation.
+These systems are running jobsites.
+The latest platforms act like command centers, gathering data from every corner of an operation.
 A great example of this is Ditch Witch’s Orange Intel.
 We recently took a close look at the system — and how it’s helping underground contractors connect machines, workflows, and reporting into one place.
-At the Ditch Witch booth at Conexpo, we caught up with Cory Maker to walk us through Orange Intel — the company’s evolving telematics and fleet management platform.
+At the Ditch Witch Conexpo booth, we caught up with Cory Maker to walk us through Orange Intel — the company’s telematics and fleet management platform.
 The video is embedded above.
 Watch it.
-It’s one of the clearest looks at where fleet data is heading.

 Telematics becomes the jobsite control center

 Telematics in 2026 looks different than it did five years ago.
 We used to track hours, location, and maybe fault codes.
 That was enough.
-Not anymore.
-Today’s platforms act like business centers.
-They connect machines, operational data, jobsite specs, and reporting into one system.
+Now we need more.
+Today’s platforms have evolved into business centers.
+These systems connect machines, operational data, jobsite specs, and reporting into one system.
 Orange Intel fits right into that trend.
 It pulls data from drills, locating equipment, fluid systems, and mapping tools into a single interface.
-That sounds just about perfect for underground contractors running directional drills and complex utility jobs.
-These crews generate massive amounts of data.
-And increasingly, that data determines whether they get paid.
+That sounds just about perfect for niche underground contractors running directional drills and navigating complex utility jobs and regulatory compliance.
+These crews generate massive amounts of data too.
+I maybe hadn't realized that before.
+And increasingly, that data can determine how they get paid.

 What Orange Intel actually does